FORGEAR/GitHub-README-Showcase/README.md

 ### 01. Submit an issue

 [Submit an issue](https://github.com/FORGEAR/GitHub-README-Showcase/issues/new) to this repository to let us know that you are participating in Hacktoberfest 2023.
-Please include your GitHub username in the issue description.
+Please include `I want to contribute` as a title and your GitHub username in the issue description.
 Also make sure to add `manulthanura` as a assignee.

 ### 02. Fork this repository